Reproducing kernel Hilbert spaces of CR functions for the Euclidean Motion group: The uncertainty principle and CR functions

-The manifold $\R^2 \times S^1$ can be considered as the real submanifold of $\C^2$ given explicitly in (\ref{eq:realsubm}), with the induced almost complex structure.
+The manifold $\R^2 \times S^1$ can be considered as the real submanifold of $\C^2$ given explicitly in (\ref{eq:realsubm}), with the induced $CR$ structure.
 This is a linear operator $J$ that acts on the Lie algebra generators (\ref{generators}) as

 where the constant $\lambda$ arise from a plain rescaling of the spatial variables $q$.
 Indeed, the ordinary complex structure of $\C^2$ with respect to $z_j = p_j + i\frac{q_j}{\lambda}$

 when restricted to (\ref{eq:realsubm}) reduces to (\ref{eq:almostcomplex}).